-For investors who can tolerate some shorter-term capital loss from their portfolio and understand the importance of investing for the long term.
-The portfolio has a higher allocation to equities and invests in funds and exchange traded funds (ETFs), using a defined strategic asset allocation process to deliver returns while meeting the targeted level of risk.
+For investors who can tolerate some shorter-term capital loss from their portfolio, as markets fluctuate.
+The portfolio invests in funds and exchange traded funds (ETFs), using a defined strategic asset allocation process to deliver returns while meeting the targeted level of risk.